prurigro/darkcloud-nvimconfig/readme.md

 * [ale](https://github.com/w0rp/ale): Asynchronous Lint Engine
 * [Comment.nvim](https://github.com/numToStr/Comment.nvim): Smart and Powerful commenting plugin for neovim
   * [nvim-ts-context-commentstring](https://github.com/JoosepAlviste/nvim-ts-context-commentstring): A Neovim plugin for setting the commentstring option based on the cursor location in the file.
 The location is checked via treesitter queries
-* [editorconfig-vim](https://github.com/editorconfig/editorconfig-vim): EditorConfig plugin for Vim that auto-configures certain settings when a .editorconfig file is present
 * [lightline.vim](https://github.com/itchyny/lightline.vim): A light and configurable statusline/tabline for Vim
   * [lightline-ale](https://github.com/maximbaz/lightline-ale): Provides ALE indicator for the lightline vim plugin
 * [nvim-cmp](https://github.com/hrsh7th/nvim-cmp): A completion engine plugin for neovim written in Lua